 As always, this is the basic standard kit, and it is often advised to purchase a few spare parts, especially if you are a beginner and not all that experienced with drones.

 You can purchase pretty much any spare part for this particular drone, from propellers to the actual motherboard.
-However, the most recommended spare parts for purchase are extra batteries, propellers and heat/tail lights, mostly because these are the most probable to get damage as result of a crash.
+However, the most recommended spare parts for purchase are extra batteries, propellers, and head/tail lights, mostly because these are the most probable to get damage as result of a crash.

 Design and durability